 Alternatively, you can also structure your gift guides based on product prices.

 Since holiday shoppers are likely to purchase gifts for a variety of friends and family members, the price will likely be an important consideration for them.
-This is particularly true for the 2020 holiday season since many people’s finances have been more irregular than in previous years.

 A great way to work with this awareness is to use your knowledge of your customers’ average order value across various categories to help you inch your order value up a little bit.